Gå til hovedindhold

 Hedebo Embroidery in Copenhagen

-Hedebo Embroidery was beautifully executed by peasant wives from the Hedebo area up until the 20th century.
-After that, the embroidery was also sewn by wealthy and educated women from both the cities and the countryside.
-This has led to interpretations that explain Hedebo Embroidery as special because it was a needlework culture which spread from the peasantry to the middle classes.
-But should the interpretation stop there?
-How did the peasant wives of the 19th century begin to embroider in such a way that clearly drew on inspiration from Renaissance Italy?
+Hedebo embroidery was beautifully executed by peasant wives from the Hedebo area up until the 20th century.
+After that, the craft was also taken up by wealthy and educated women from both the cities and the countryside.
+This has led to interpretations that view Hedebo embroidery as unique—a needlework tradition that spread from the peasantry to the middle classes.
+But should this interpretation end there?
+How did the peasant wives of the 19th century come to embroider in a style clearly inspired by Renaissance Italy?

 Indhold